-We will design a service based on people's outcomes that will be underpinning the
+We will design a service based on people's outcomes that will be underpinning the principles of choice, control and independence, enabling people to seek alternatives to care through improved access to the wider community settings.

 The outcomes based framework will ensure people can access services in a timely way by operating across specific geographical locations based on known gaps in the market.
 These gaps at present represent all areas across Cheshire East where it is hard for a person to source domiciliary care.